Grant Funding Policy and Procedure

 Intellectual Property Rights

-Intellectual Property Rights-Information regarding copyright laws can be found at NSU web link: Copyright Law and Compliance.
+Intellectual Property Rights-Information regarding copyright laws can be found under NSU's Copyright Law and Compliance.
 The Office of Research and Sponsored Programs respects the intellectual property rights of the PI/PD.
 Therefore, all proposals are confidentially maintained and will not be released, with exception to the funding sponsor and/or collaborating partner, without prior written approval from the PI/PD.

 The PI/PD may contact the Office of Research and Sponsored Programs for any institutional data requirements of a grant proposal.